-The 2009 Suzuki SX4 has decent performance that's hampered by its chubby curb weight.
+The 2009 Suzuki SX4 has decent performance that's hampered by its heavy curb weight.
 While reviewers like the little crossover's all-wheel drive system, they recognize that the system adds weight, taxes the engine and hurts fuel economy.
-Most reviewers recommend it for buyers who do a lot of around-town, not highway, driving.
+Most reviewers recommend it for buyers who do a lot of around-town, not highway driving.

 - "Ride, acceleration and handling: The SX4 performs beautifully in all three categories in city driving.
 But it has the finesse of a little pig on the highway." -- The Washington Post

 Under the hood the SX4 wagon has a 2.0-liter inline four-cylinder engine that puts out 143 horsepower.
 It's paired with a five-speed manual transmission, and a four-speed automatic is optional.
 The engine is adequate and even zippy at times, but it can be sluggish due to the wagon's hefty curb weight.
 The SX4 wagon weighs in at 2,800 pounds with the manual transmission and 2,877 pounds with the automatic.
 Although the SX4's engine is plenty adequate for city driving, it lacks power on highways and when merging or passing.
 Fuel economy also leaves most reviewers disappointed.